pubnub/pubnub-api/README.md

 Here is a list of all needed external imports common to most platforms and programming languages.

-- Crypto Standford AES - Client Side Encryption/Decryption
+- Crypto AES - Client Side Encryption/Decryption
 - TLS/SSL 2048bit Support or Better
-- HashLib for SHA256
+- HMAC and SHA256 Hash-Lib
 - Async HTTP/HTTPS or Async TCP Sockets (Non-Blocking)
 - JSON Encode/Decode or Stringify/Parse
 - ZLib for GZIP